pinterest/elixir-thrift/README.md

 ### Why is it faster than the Apache implementation?
 The Apache Thrift implementation uses C++ to write Erlang modules that describe Thrift data structures, then uses that description to turn your Thrift data into bytes.
-It consults this description every time Thrift data is serialized.
+It consults this description every time Thrift data is serialized/deserialized.
 This on-the-fly conversion costs CPU time.

 Additionally, the separation of concerns in Thrift prevent the Erlang VM from doing the best job that it can do during serialization.

-On the other hand, this implementation uses Elixir to write Elixir that's specific to _your_ thrift data.
-This serialization logic is then compiled, and that compiled code is what converts your data into bytes.
+On the other hand, this implementation uses Elixir to write Elixir code that's specific to _your_ thrift data.
+This serialization logic is then compiled, and that compiled code is what converts your data to/from bytes.
 We've spent a lot of time making sure that the generated serialization code takes advantage of several of the optimizations that the Erlang VM provides.

-### Can the Apache implementation achieve similar performance?

-It could, but they'd have to write similar Elixir code to what we're writing, and do it in C++.
-They would also have to re-implement `quote` and `unquote` in C++.
-This would be ...challenging, but it's not impossible.
-It's worth noting that while this is theoretically possible, the code would be much less maintainable, and the Apache implementation  isn't by any means slow.
-In the above benchmark, you can see that it serializes 1000 user objects in roughly 12ms, and deserializes 1000 users in 21ms.
-If you're happy with this level of performance, then the Apache code should be fine.

 ### What tradeoffs have you made to get this performance?